Anolis carolinensis: Reproduction

 The typical breeding season for Carolina anoles starts as early as April and ends in late September, gonadal activity being largely regulated by photoperiod, enlarging in spring as the weather warms up and days lengthen, and then regressing in late summer.
+Reproduction is highest in the summer, as the intense heat in mid-summer maximizes their gonadal activity.
+At the beginning of the non-breeding season, green anoles experience a refractory season, which would occur from late fall until late winter/early spring.

 During this time, the males patrol their territory and the most brilliant displays of these creatures can be seen.
+Males are known to be very territorial and can inflict serious wounds by biting other males.
 Males defend their territory and females from rivals, while courting the females with elaborate displays of extending their brightly colored dewlaps while bobbing up and down, almost doing a dance.
 The dewlap is also used to ward off other males.
 The male courts and pursues a female until the two successfully mate.
 Usually, when the female is ready to mate, she may let the male catch her, at which point he will grasp her by biting a fold of her skin behind her neck.
 The male will then position his tail underneath the female's tail near her vent.
 Males have two sex organs, known as hemipenes, which are normally kept within the body, but are everted from his vent for mating.
 Males seem to alternate between the left and right hemipenis on successive matings.

 The female matures one ovarian follicle at a time, the ovaries alternating in production.
 The sight of a courting male induces ovarian development, sexual receptiveness and then ovulation.
 About two to four weeks following mating, the female lays her first clutch of eggs, usually one or two in the first clutch.
 She can produce an egg every two weeks during the breeding season, until about 10 eggs have been produced.
 However, she can store sperm for up to eight months following mating.
 She then buries the soft-shelled eggs in a shallow depression in soft soil, leaf litter, compost, rotting wood, or even a hole in a nearby tree.
 Eggs average 12.5 mm by 9.3 mm in size.